jbiatek/BSGRulebook/rulebook.md

 Appropriately, Cylon ships follow certain programming when activated.
 Cylon players don't pilot or otherwise control these ships directly.

 When Cylon ships are activated, they are resolved one entire space area at a time.
 When multiple space areas are affected, the current player chooses what order they are resolved in (and sometimes this makes a difference!).
 If a Cylon ship moves to another space area that hasn't been resolved yet, it isn't activated a second time.
-Make sure to keep it separate from the ships that haven't been activated yet.
+Make sure to keep it separate from the ships that have not been activated yet.

 If there are not enough tokens to place ships on the board, the current player chooses which to place, and the rest are skipped due to component limitations.
 When the Cylon Fleet board is present and a ship must be placed on the main board, first draw from the regular reserves if possible, then draw from the Cylon Fleet board starting in the lowest numbered space.
 This does not move other ships in the space area and does not increase the Pursuit track.